 Custom Made by Qualified Clinicians

 Every patient we treat undergoes an extensive evaluation.
-Each Wearable Therapy® BioSleeve is custom-made to be sure the Sleeve fits the dimensions of the arm and meets the desired goals.
-Patients are seen on follow-up over scheduled intervals of time to monitor progress.
+Each Wearable Therapy™ BioSleeve is custom-made to ensure the sleeve fits the dimensions of the arm and meets the desired goals.
+Patients are seen during follow-ups scheduled at predetermined intervals in order to monitor their progress.

-Jonathan incurred a traumatic brain injury (TBI) at the age of 1.5.
+Jonathan incurred a traumatic brain injury (TBI) at the age of one-and-a-half.
 Although Jonathan participated in therapy religiously for many years, his mother had given up hope that he would ever use the arm.
-The muscles were atrophied and the arm was contracted and bent at the elbow wrist and fingers with little incentive to use the arm.
+The muscles were atrophied and the arm was contracted and bent at the elbow, wrist, and fingers with little incentive to use the arm.

 Jonathan was fit with a customized Upper Extremity BioSleeve at the age of 14 and wears it 8-12 hours a day.
 Since the fitting, Jonathan's rehabilitation progress has rocketed forward.
-The extensive muscle therapy time has helped improve range of motion at all joints, relax muscle spasms, manage atrophy and re-educate muscle movement.
+The extensive muscle therapy time has helped improve his range of motion at all joints, relaxed muscle spasms, managed atrophy and re-educated muscle movement.

 Jonathan's BioSleeve targets the following muscles:

 - Serratus Anterior